Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation

-\item Video quality -- \texttt{FID} (Fr\'echet Inception Distance): measures the distance between the distributions of the generated and real images.
+{\textbf{Video quality}} - \texttt{FID} (Fr\'echet Inception Distance): the distance between the distributions of the generated and real images.
 We use \texttt{PyTorch}'s official implementation \cite{Seitzer_2020_FID}, where the distribution distances are computed based on features extracted from the pre-trained \texttt{InceptionV3} network.
-For video reconstruction tasks, the distance is measured with respect to the driving images, while for image animation tasks, it is measured with respect to the source.
+For video reconstruction, the distance is measured with respect to the driving images, for image animation, it is measured with respect to the source.

-\item Semantic consistency -- \texttt{AKD} (Average Key-point Distance): measures the average distance between keypoints detected from the generated and real images.
-Following \cite{Siarohin_2019_NeurIPS}, for human body datasets, we use a pre-trained key-point detector by Cao et al. \cite{Cao_2017_CVPR}; for human face datasets, we use the facial landmark detector by Bulat et al. \cite{Bulat_2017_ICCV}.
+{\textbf{Semantic consistency}} - \texttt{AKD} (Average Key-point Distance): the average distance between keypoints detected from the generated and real images.
+For human body datasets, we use a pre-trained key-point detector~\cite{Cao_2017_CVPR,Siarohin_2019_NeurIPS}.
+For face datasets, we use the facial landmark detector~\cite{Bulat_2017_ICCV}.

-\item Animation identity preservation (for image animation) -- \texttt{CSIM}: evaluates the quality of identity preservation.
+{\textbf{Animation identity preservation (for image animation)}} - \texttt{CSIM}: evaluates the quality of identity preservation.
 Specifically, it measures the cosine similarity between identity embedding vectors of the generated and real images.
 For human face datasets, the embeddings are extracted from a pre-trained face identity recognition model \cite{Deng_2019_CVPR,Ha_2020_AAAI,Wang_2021_CVPR}.
-For human body datasets, we use the identity embeddings from the pre-trained \texttt{Pytorch ReID} model \cite{Zheng_2019_CVPR,Siarohin_2019_NeurIPS}. \texttt{CSIM} is designed for animation tasks specifically, so the distance is measured with respect to the source.
+For human body datasets, we use the identity embeddings from the pre-trained \texttt{PyTorch ReID} model \cite{Zheng_2019_CVPR,Siarohin_2019_NeurIPS}.